bangunarya/bangunarya.github.io/publications/publications.markdown

 ## Book and Book Chapter

-- Culotta-Lopez, C., Bangun, A., Mathar, R., Heberling, D. Compressed Sensing in the Spherical Near-Field to Far-Field Transformation, Compressed Sensing in Information Processing.
-Birkhäuser, Cham, 2022.
-507-535.
-DOI:10.1007/978-3-031-09745-4_16
+- Culotta-Lopez, C., Bangun, A., Mathar, R., Heberling, D.<a href "https://link.springer.com/chapter/10.1007/978-3-031-09745-4_16"></a> Compressed Sensing in the Spherical Near-Field to Far-Field Transformation, Compressed Sensing in Information Processing.
+Birkhäuser
-- Bangun, A. (2020).
-Signal recovery on the sphere from compressive and phaseless measurements, Dissertation RWTH Aachen.
+- Bangun, A. <a href "https://publications.rwth-aachen.de/record/785206/"></a> Signal recovery on the sphere from compressive and phaseless measurements, Dissertation RWTH Aachen.
 Lehrstuhl und Institut für Theoretische Informationstechnik.
-DOI:10.18154/RWTH-2020-03041